fuzionnz/nz.co.fuzion.zapier/README.md

-# CiviCRM Zapier Integration (nz.co.fuzion.zapier)
+# CiviCRM Zapier Integration

 Triggers a zap configured on zapier.com from civicrm

+Supports 3 triggers: Contact, Membership & Participant.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).